deworg/wp_cmsgarden/en.md

 Originally designed as a pure blog-system, WordPress rapidly spread out in the world of blogs and slowly converted into an adequate CMS.
 Today you can use WordPress to build complex websites, shops and communities.

-Since version 5.0 WordPress has a block-based editor, which provides a modern interface for writing simple articles as well as for building complex structured pages.
+WordPress has a block-based editor, which provides a modern interface for writing simple articles as well as for building complex structured pages.

 ## User-friendly expandability